-Kieu Pham Gray has been creating jewelry for over 20 years.
-She started from the need to look the part while working in retail management.
-Making jewelry for herself and friends, her jewelry line was born.
-Since then she has sold to over 30 stores and participated in numerous juried art shows.
-Today, Kieu owns and operates Bead Q!, a boutique bead store in the Cleveland area.
-Along with her husband, Andy, they run TheUrbanBeader.com, where they work to provide specialty goods and tools to the industry.
-Detailed instruction and personal attention has been the key to success with her students.
+Kieu Pham Gray has been creating jewelry for over 15 years.
+She started from the need to "look the part" while working in retail management for Neiman Marcus.
+Since then, she has sold to over 30 stores in 10 states and participated in numerous juried art shows.
+For eight years Kieu owned Bead Q! in the Cleveland area.
+Today, with her husband Andy, they run TheUrbanBeader.com, working to provide the industry with specialty goods.
+Kieu teaches a variety of classes throughout the Midwest and East Coast.
+Detailed instruction and personal attention have been her keys to success.

 Though she played with wire as a kid, self-taught artist Maria Richmond has been working with it professionally since 1998.
 Doodling in wire the way many people do with a pen on paper, most of her work determines its own path to creation.
 Self-taught, Maria often includes the unexpected twist or turn in her work, usually from the unexpected inclusion of nontraditional materials such as found objects and industrial cast-offs.
 She teaches regularly in her hometown of Pittsburgh, Pennsylvania as well as other venues throughout the country.
 Her classes are known for their relaxed atmosphere.

 Sue is a chain maille artist, designer and author who teaches chain maille classes around the country.
 She has taught at many Bead Fest Shows and at Bead and Button shows.
 Sue is the author of two chain maille books.
 She has written clear and beautifully-illustrated instructions for over 150 chain maille weaves.
 Sue likes to teach students from all levels of chain maille experience.
 Please join Sue in a class or two.